Author: Yuri Gagarin

 Electron 40.0.0 is now available.
 It provides a self-contained framework for developing cross-platform user applications using Chromium, V8, and Node.js components.
 Changes in the new release include: Updated versions of the Chromium browser engine to 144, Node.js to 24.11.1, and V8 to 14.4 JavaScript engine (the previous version used Chromium 142, Node.js 22.20.0, and V8 14.2).
 Support for the termination flag has been added […]

-MX Linux distribution release 25.1
+Release of the MX distribution Linux 25.1

 Release of Cozystack 0.40, an open source PaaS platform based on Kubernetes